Nondegeneracy and Stability of Antiperiodic Bound States for Fractional Nonlinear Schr\"odinger Equations: Introduction

+where $'$ denotes differentiation with respect to the spatial variable.
 When $c=0$, the focusing fNLS is well-known to admit standing solitary waves that are asymptotic to zero at spatial infinity.
 Among such solitary wave solutions, specific attention is often paid to the positive, radially symmetric solutions typically referred to as ``ground states".
-The stability of such ground states dates back to the work of Cazenave and Lions \cite{CL82} and Weinstein \cite{Weinstein85,Wein86} on the classical case $\alpha=0$, where the authors utilize the method of concentration compactness along with the construction of appropriate Lyapunov functionals.
+The stability of such ground states dates back to the work of Cazenave and Lions \cite{CL82} and Weinstein \cite{Weinstein85,Wein86} on the classical case $\alpha=2$, where the authors use the method of concentration compactness along with the construction of appropriate Lyapunov functionals.
 For $\alpha\in(1,2]$, such ground states are known to be orbitally stable provided the nonlinearity is energy sub-critical, i.e. if $0<\sigma<\alpha$; see \cite{GH12,Wein86}, for example.
 While no nontrivial localized solutions exist in the defocusing case $\gamma=-1$, it is known in the classical case $\alpha=2$ to admit so-called black solitons of the form \eqref{E:bound_state} corresponding to monotone front-like solutions asymptotic to constants as $x\to\pm\infty$.
 The dynamics and stability of black solitons has been studied in numerous works; see, for example, \cite{BGS08,GP15Blk,GS15}.
 For the fractional case, the authors plan to report on the existence, nondegeneracy, and stability of black solitons in the defocusing case in a future work.